alexFrankfurt/book-shelf-multi/README.md

   - `c`: A backend built with plain C.
   - `java`: A backend built with Spring Boot.
   - `csharp`: A backend built with ASP.NET Core.
+  - `fsharp`: A backend built with F# and ASP.NET Core.

 ## Installation